powered by bulletin

 ‘Arts’ Archives

-The city has announced that it is dismantling Touchstone Plaza due to deterioration and safety concerns.
-Also known as “The Thrones,” this Phillips landmark sits at the northeast corner of the park, at the intersection of Franklin and Chicago.
-Its architectural sculptures were the product of a multi-year collaboration between the late artist Rafala Green, community members, and more than 80 local youth employed by the project in the 1990s.
+The city has announced it is dismantling Touchstone Plaza at Peavey Park due to deterioration and safety concerns.
+Also known as “The Thrones,” the Phillips landmark sits at the northeast corner of the park, at the intersection of Franklin and Chicago.
+The sculptures were the product of a multi-year collaboration between the late artist Rafala Green, community members, and more than 80 local youth employed by the project in the 1990s.
 “Thrones” is a reference to a poem by Louis Alemayehu mounted on a plaque near the entrance.
-As a goodbye, the alley will be featuring close up photos of each of the Plaza’s sculptural elements in upcoming months.
-All photos by Laura Hulscher.
-PART I: The North Bench
+As a goodbye, the alley is featuring photos of each of the Plaza’s sculptural elements every month through June.
+All photos by Laura Hulscher

 Copyright © 2024 Alley Communications - Contact the alley